unixwzrd/unixwzrd.github.io/html/_posts/2025-02-20-building-a-modern-jekyll-site.md

 During this early access period, we will be working with:

-- **Legal professionals and forensic psychologists** to validate the AI’s findings and refine its ability to detect alienation-related patterns.
+- **Legal professionals and forensic psychologists** to validate the AI's findings and refine its ability to detect alienation-related patterns.
 - **Researchers in behavioral and linguistic studies**, who can use anonymized datasets to further explore how communication changes in alienation cases.
 - **Affected parents** willing to contribute their communication records to help train and improve the AI models.